tobiasderoos/orml_assignment_2_part2/markdowns/part_2.md

 ### Negative reward
 Negative rewards are assigned when:
 - ILP finds **no feasible solution** --> negative reward 2
+- if ILP ecxeeds the time limit of 15 seconds --> negative reward of 0.5

 ### Timing reward / penalty